 With the latest feature update, it is now possible to design a configurator in Vectary that is intuitive, fast, and user-friendly.
 It works on any device, in-browser, with created or imported designs.
-To get started, watch our tutorial.
+To get started, watch our Custom Floating UI series.

 Vectary does require a subscription to Pro or Business Workspaces to share or embed the configurator online.
 Vectary also offers a complete service for businesses ready to explore product configurators, but might not have internal resources.
 If that is the case, contact us.